 They even freeze well (unfilled), so you can have a stash ready for unexpected guests or just as a treat when you fancy them.

-Those plump little pastries would melt in a crisp, gooey cream & chocolatey mouthful within seconds, although lingering much longer in my memory.
-A x
+Those plump little pastries melt in a crisp, gooey cream & chocolatey mouthful within seconds, although they always linger much longer in my memory.
+Stay hungry! 😉 Aimee x